-- quinine tablets if your cramps are very bad and exercise has not helped
+- quinine tablets if exercise has not helped

 Quinine is not suitable for everyone.
-Your GP will discuss potential risks and side effects with you.
+The GP will discuss potential risks and side effects with you.

 Causes of leg cramps

 Leg cramps can sometimes be caused by:

-- exercise – putting too much strain on muscles during exercise, which can be worse in hot or humid weather
+- putting too much strain on muscles during exercise, which can be worse in hot or humid weather

 - pregnancy (usually in the later stage)

 - not drinking enough fluids (dehydration)

 - liver disease because of too much alcohol

 The reason for some cramps is unknown.